lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 To find the prompt template for each model, you can refer to the model's documentation.
 It is crucial to insert the five prompt components we previously discussed into the appropriate sections of the prompt template.
-For example, for Llama 2, we would replace `{system_prompt}` with the task description and task parameters, and replace `{user_prompt}` with the rest of the components.
+For example, for Llama 3, we would replace `{system_prompt}` with the task description and task parameters, and replace `{user_prompt}` with the rest of the components.
-For Mistral, all five prompt components would be placed in `{prompt}`.
+For another example, for Mistral, all five prompt components would be placed in `{prompt}`.

 _Coming soon: examples showing what happens if you don't use a template_